Michael Ball and Alfie Boe We tour on separate buses now

 Why the bassoon?

-Michael: Because I actually have large fingers.
+Michael: Because I have large fingers.
 Look at the dimensions of these hands!
 I imply they are chipolatas.

 Alfie: But huge palms are accurate for the piano, aren’t they?

 Michael: No!
-I hit keys right now.
+I hit the keys right now.

 Alfie: Les Dawson may want to play piano and look at the dimensions of his palms.
 What about Fats Domino?